Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Venezuela and from Tehran.
+I'm losing my edge to the kids from Bangladesh and from London.

 But I was there.